mfteloglu/promptAnonymizer/README.md

 For more detailed instructions, please refer to the `README.md` files within each subdirectory.

-In case of a setup/build issue, please contact via mailto:mfteloglu@gmail.cm
+In case of a setup/build issue, please contact via mfteloglu@gmail.com